ccarv/stix-pattern-evaluator-examples/README.md

-# stix-pattern-evaluator-examples
+# Examples
-A repository of examples demonstrating the use of stix-pattern-evaluator library
+Initial commit / placeholder.
+This directory will contain examples that demonstrate the use of the stix-pattern-evaluator library and mapping Java objects to their Cyber Observable counterparts.